Comcast/akamai-slack-reporter/README.md

     });
 ```

-Next, deploy the `akamai-slack-reporter` instance to `some-url.com`; its integration endpoint available
+Next, deploy the `akamai-slack-reporter` instance to `some-url.com`.
-at `some-url.com/integration`.

-Last, configure a slash command integration to perform `POST` requests to your `akamai-slack-reporter` instance
+Last, configure a Slack slash command integration to perform `POST` requests to
-at its `/integration` endpoint: `some-url.com/integration`
+your `akamai-slack-reporter` instance at its `/integration` endpoint: `https://some-url.com/integration`

 ## Local development